dwayne/elm2nix/README.md

 In the folder containing your Elm application's `elm.json` you use:

 - `elm2nix lock` to generate an `elm.lock` lock file
-- `elm2nix registry generate` to generate a `registry.dat` file

-These generated files are then used by a build helper, called `buildElmApplication`, to build your Elm application.
+The lock file is used by a build helper, called `buildElmApplication`, to build your Elm application.

 ### Details